-The clinical trials of our product candidates may not demonstrate safety and efficacy to the satisfaction of regulatory authorities or otherwise produce positive results.
+The clinical trials of our product candidates may not adequately demonstrate safety and efficacy to the satisfaction of regulatory authorities or otherwise produce positive results, which would prevent or delay development, regulatory approval and commercialization.

-Before obtaining marketing approval from regulatory authorities for the sale of our product candidates, we must complete preclinical development and then conduct extensive clinical trials to demonstrate the safety and efficacy of our product candidates.
+Before obtaining marketing approval from regulatory authorities for the sale of our product candidates, we must complete preclinical development and then conduct extensive clinical trials to demonstrate the safety and efficacy of our product candidates in each target indication.
 Clinical testing is expensive, difficult to design and implement, can take many years to complete and its ultimate outcome is uncertain.
 A failure of one or more clinical trials can occur at any stage of the process.
 The outcome of preclinical studies and early-stage clinical trials may not be predictive of the success of later clinical trials.
 Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their product candidates performed satisfactorily in preclinical studies and clinical trials have nonetheless failed to obtain marketing approval of their drugs.
+Our product candidates are in an early stage of development, and there is a high risk of failure and we may never succeed in developing marketable products